deavmi/HypeVM/HypeVM.md

 1.  `ioStart`
 2. `ioEnd`

+##### Informative registers

+These registers hold useful values related to the current configuration of the machine.

+TODO: Finish description of these

+1.  `memBegin`
+2.  `memEnd`

 ### Devices

 Devices can be attatched to the machine to add extra (or much needed) functionality.
 A dedicated region of memory (an address space) is dedicated to all of the devices.
 The beginning and end addresses are stored in the special purpose registers `ioStart` and `ioEnd`.